pdo9141/InterviewPrep/UnitTestProject1/Miscellaneous/ReadMe.txt

 06) How do you get rid of switch statements?
 	You leverage polymorphism
 07) Describe SSL and TLS, what's the difference?
+	TLS (Transport Layer Security) protocol is the successor of SSL (Secure Sockets Layer) protocol, more secure.
+SSL is the predecessor of TLS
+	Step 1: You purchase an SSL certificate (public/private key pair) from a Certificate Authority or CA (Comodo, Verisign) and install it on your web server.
+			Make sure you ask for SHA 256 (SHA 2), you create Certificate Signing Request (CSR) on your server.
+This process creates the private and public keys on your server.
+			The CSR data file that you send to the SSL Certificate issuer (called a Certificate Authority or CA) contains the public key.
+The CA uses the CSR data file to create a data structure to match your private key without compromising the key itself.
+The CA never sees the private key.
+			The most important part of an SSL Certificate is that it is digitally signed by a trusted CA like DigiCert.
+Anyone can create a certificate, but browsers only trust certificates that come from an organization on their list of trusted CAs.
+Browsers come with a pre-installed list of trusted CAs, known as the
+			Trusted Root CA store.
+In order to be added to the Trusted Root CA store and thus become a Certificate Authority, a company must comply with and be audited against security and authentication standards established by the browsers.
+An SSL Certificate issued by a CA to an organization and its domain/website verifies that a trusted third party has authenticated that organization’s identity.
+Since the browser trusts the CA, the browser now trusts that organization’s identity too.
+The browser lets the user know that the website is secure, and the user can feel safe browsing the site and even entering their confidential information.
+	Step 2: Browser connects to a web server (website) secured with SSL (https).
+Browser requests that the server identify itself.
+	Step 3: Server sends a copy of its SSL Certificate, including the server’s public key.
+	Step 4: Browser checks the certificate root against a list of trusted CAs and that the certificate is unexpired, unrevoked, and that its common name is valid for the website that it is connecting to.
+If the browser trusts the certificate, it creates, encrypts, and sends back a symmetric session key using the server’s public key.
+	Step 5: Server decrypts the symmetric session key using its private key and sends back an acknowledgement encrypted with the session key to start the encrypted session.
+	Step 6: Server and Browser now encrypt all transmitted data with the session key.
+08) How does digitally signing something work?
+	Digital signatures are typically made in a two-step process.
+The first step is to use a secure hashing algorithm on the data.
+SHA-2 algorithms would be an example of that.
+	The second step is to encrypt the resulting output with the private signing key.
+Thus, when a signature is verified by the public key, it decrypts to a hash matching the message.
+	That hash can only be decrypted using the public key if it were encrypted with the private signing key.
+Public keys are created by the keypair owner.
+Certificate authorities sign the public key's certificate.
+Server owners install that signed certificate.
+In SSL (which I assume you're referring to), the certificate including the key and signature from the certificate authority is passed by the server you're connected to.
+You software checks that the site it's connecting to matches the data in the certificate, and validates the certificate by checking its signature against the certificate authority's key.
+Certificate authorities use their keys for signing and servers use their keys for encryption.